butterfly-garden/.github/CONTRIBUTING.md

 ## Communication

-Join [Wimpy's World Discord server](https://discord.butterfly-garden.org) where we have a 🦋`#Butterfly` chat channel to discuss the project.
+Join [Wimpy's World Discord server](https://discord.butterfly-garden.org) where we have a 🦋`#Butterfly` channel for project collaboration.

 ## Issue policy